 Annuals are often the only types of plants some homeowners use in their landscapes.
 Therefore, the industry has tried to make them as trouble free as possible.
 Most commonly grown annuals do not have any serious disease or insect problems.

 Plants grown as annuals are in that category because they cannot overwinter in a particular region.
-Some tender perennials such as geraniums (pelargoniums) or impatiens can be taken into the house to grow under lights for the winter.
+Some tender perennials such as geraniums (Pelargoniums) or impatiens can be taken into the house to grow under lights for the winter.

 Copyright © 2000-